Mesaio

 Mesaio (Μεσαίο) is a village and a community of the Oraiokastro municipality.
 Before the 2011 local government reform it was part of the municipality of Kallithea, of which it was a municipal district.
-The 2011 census recorded 533 inhabitants in the village and 1,192 in the community.
+The 2021 census recorded 1,063 inhabitants in the community.
 The community of Mesaio covers an area of 27.896 km2.

 Administrative division

 The community of Mesaio consists of three separate settlements: